 3. What if someone comes over and talks to us while we’re naked?

 Believe it or not, this was a big fear of ours too.
 Every social norm we’ve been raised with has just blown up so what am I supposed to do now especially when someone is talking to me?
 Look them in the eyes, put a smile on your face and start talking.
 The funny thing about social nudity is when you’re together with other naked people for the first time, you are very self-aware about talking to their face and not at their breasts or other parts.
 You’ll find, and I’m not making this up, but most times other guests/members realize you’re a first timer and leave you alone or they simply ask if you have any questions.
-We have never been “hit on” by another individual or couple while at a nudist camp.
+We have never been “hit on” by another individual or couple while at a nudist facility.
 It’s ironic because while you’re initially terrified about showing your private parts because yours and everyone else’s is on display, it isn’t sexual.
 It’s very comfortable.

 4. What if my body isn’t a 10?